 The German philosopher and theorist Karl Marx (1818-1883) was the father of Marxist theory who posited the notion that the history of society is one of class struggle between the oppressed and the oppressor.
-We also find Marx presenting several ideas on the role and function of religion that will interest us here.
+Marx presented several ideas on the role and function of religion.

 Marx’s Conventional Faith and Skepticism of Religion